Soncino, Lombardy

 Soncino (Sunsì) is a comune (municipality) in the Province of Cremona in the Italian region Lombardy, located about 60 km east of Milan and about 30 km northwest of Cremona.

-Soncino borders the following municipalities: Casaletto di Sopra, Cumignano sul Naviglio, Fontanella, Genivolta, Orzinuovi, Roccafranca, Ticengo, Torre Pallavicina, Villachiara.
+Soncino borders the following municipalities: Casaletto di Sopra, Cumignano sul Naviglio, Fontanella, Genivolta, Orzinuovi, Roccafranca, Ticengo, Torre Pallavicina and Villachiara.
 It is located on the banks of the river Oglio.

 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
-Soncino received the honorary title of city with a presidential decree on November 18, 2004.
+Soncino received the honorary title of city with a presidential decree on 18 November 2004.